nikitagorelovwlnx/wlnx-api-server/WELLNESS_SESSION_API.md

 All endpoints use email addresses as user identifiers.
 No authentication headers required.

 ### POST /interviews
-Create a new wellness coach interview result.
+Create a new wellness coaching session.

 **Request Body:**
 ```json